HugoBlox/theme-academic-cv/content/authors/andrew-eberhard/_index.md

 ---
 # Display name
-title: "Lina Reichenberg"
+title: "Andrew Eberhard"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "lina-reichenberg"
+- "andrew-eberhard"

 # Is this the primary user of the site?
 superuser: false